 Some thoughts on my first Shabbat and week in Israel

-I also observed my first Shabbat, which was p interesting.
+I observed my first Shabbat, which was p interesting.
 In Jewish culture, the Sabbath is on Saturday, so (almost) everything closes Friday afternoon to Saturday evening.
 According to Littlefield et al. 2017 on Quora, to wish someone "Shabbat Shalom" (Shalom meaning peace, wholeness, completeness) is to wish that the last day of the week alone will be as fulfilling as the first six were together.
 Though I'm not Jewish, being here has given me a better idea of how Sundays should be spent, and what rituals in my own life I should observe better and more fully.

 Despite being away from home, it was immensely relaxing to "properly" observe Christmas - away from heavy-handed corporate consumerism, but still filled with much gratitude and joy throughout the city.
 Interestingly, eating Chinese food on Christmas is tradition in Jewish culture, so it all still felt somewhat familiar.
 I'm glad to still be keeping some rituals here.